logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector.md

 ##### Select data sources

-Enter the folder location of your logs.
-You can add multiple folders by clicking on the **Add a folder** option.
+Enter the full path location of your log folders from your machine.
+You can add multiple log folders to monitor by clicking on the **Add a folder** option.

-You can also collect metrics data from your logs.
+The Telemetry Collector can also collect metrics data from your logs.

 ![Select folder collector](https://dytvr9ot2sszz.cloudfront.net/logz-docs/telemetry-agent/log-location.png)